kartiksharma1205/Security_upramp_Writeups/Cloudbreach_Incident_Summary.md

-# 🔍 CloudBreach Incident Summary - May 2025
+# 🔍 CloudBreach Incident Summary

 ## 🔍 Summary: What Really Happened?
 An attacker took advantage of a public AWS S3 bucket, snatched login credentials from it, escalated their privileges to admin level, and then helped themselves to sensitive data from another protected area.
 The entire sequence is backed up by log data and points consistently to the same IP address: **45.67.89.123**.